pengkang12/pengkang12.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Computer Science, The University of Texas at San Antonio, 2024
-* Ph.D in Computer Science, The University of Texas at San Antonio, 2023 (expected)
+* M.S. in Computer Science, The University of Texas at San Antonio, 2023
 * M.S. in Computer Science, Xi'an Microelectronic Technology Institute, 2016
 * B.S. in Electrical Engineering, Nanjing University of Aeronautics and Astronautics, 2013